Einstein-Yang-Mills-Lorentz black holes: SOLUTIONS OF THE EYM-LORENTZ

-Therefore, by using (\ref{ec}) and the condition $C_{\mu \lambda \nu}\,^{\lambda}=0$, the only solutions are vacuum solutions defined by $R_{\mu\nu}=0$ \cite{Fairchild}.
-Hence, for empty space, $T_{\mu\nu}=0$ and all the equations are satisfied for well known solutions \cite{Yi-Cheng} such as the Schwarzschild or Kerr metric.
-We can also add a cosmological constant in the Lagrangian and generalize the standard solutions to de Sitter or anti-de Sitter asymptotic space-times, depending on the sign of such a constant.
-Note that these solutions are generally supported for a large variety of different field models and gravitational theories \cite{Cembranos:2011sr}.
-Although the EYM theory involves gauging internal degrees of freedom associated with fields coupled to gravity, our solutions are also compatible with other gauge gravitational theories, such as Poincar\'{e} Gauge Gravity (PGG).
-This theory is based in the Poincar\'{e} group, which is also known as the inhomogeneous Lorentz group \cite{Kibble}.
-Within this model, the external degrees of freedom (rotations and translations) are gauged and the connection is defined by $A_{\mu}=e^{a}\,_{\mu}\,P_{a}+(e^{a}\,_{\lambda}\,e^{b \rho}\,\Gamma^{\lambda}\,_{\rho \mu}+e^{a}\,_{\lambda}\,\partial_{\mu}\,e^{b \lambda})J_{a b}$, where $P_{a}$ are the generators of the translation group.
-The equations corresponding to the Lagrangian (\ref{action}) in PGG are same than the previous system of equations \cite{Obukhov}.
+On the other hand, although the EYM theory typically involves gauging internal degrees of freedom associated with fields coupled to gravity, our solutions are also compatible with other gauge gravitational theories, such as Poincar\'{e} Gauge Gravity (PGG) \cite{Kibble,Hayashi,Blag-Hehl}.
+This theory is based on the Poincar\'{e} group, which is also known as the inhomogeneous Lorentz group.
+Within this model, the external degrees of freedom (rotations and translations) are gauged and the connection is defined by $A_{\mu}=e^{a}\,_{\mu}\,P_{a}+\left(e^{a}\,_{\lambda}\,e^{b \rho}\,\Gamma^{\lambda}\,_{\rho \mu}+e^{a}\,_{\lambda}\,\partial_{\mu}\,e^{b \lambda}\right)J_{a b}$, where $P_{a}$ are the generators of the translation group.
+The equations corresponding to the Lagrangian (\ref{action}) in PGG are the same than the previous system of equations \cite{Obukhov}.
 However, PGG is less constrained than a purely quadratic YM field strength.

 Once the metric solution is fixed by the particular boundary conditions, the EYM-Lorentz $ansatz$ defined by Eq. (\ref{ansatz}) determines the solution of the Yang-Mills field configuration.
 In order to characterize such a configuration, it is interesting to establish the form of the electric $E_{\mu}=F_{\mu \nu}\,u{^\nu}$, and magnetic field $B_{\mu}=*F_{\mu \nu}\,u{^\nu}$, as measured by an observer moving with four-velocity $u{^\nu}$.
 In particular, for the Schwarzschild-de Sitter solution, one may find the following electric and magnetic {\it projections} of the Yang-Mills field strength tensor in the rest frame of reference \cite{Tseytlin}: